oguzaybilir/YOLOv7-Predict-with-UI/README.md

 These packages are absolutely essential packages for this project.
 In this case, you must first install the following packages in this order.

 The *nvidia-driver-xxx* is your driver which is compatible with your graphic card.
+Also CUDA, torch and TensorRT versions depend on your nvidia-driver version.

         nvidia-driver-xxx
         CUDA == 11.6.2